Kfiatek1106/iso29119/README.md

 - not available
 - missing
 - redundant'-'
-# Test Cases
+### Test Cases
 Collection of the individual Test Cases.
 It contains:
 - title
 - final result
 - status
 - state
+- total of passed Test Cases
+- total of failed Test Cases
+- total of Test Cases that need attention
+### Preconditions
+Collection of the individual Preconditions.
+It contains:
+- title
+- final result
+- status
+- state
+- total of passed Preconditions
+- total of failed Preconditions
+- total of Preconditions that need attention
+### Post Conditions
+Collection of the individual Post Conditions.
+It contains:
+- title
+- final result
+- status
+- state
+- total of passed Post Conditions
+- total of failed Post Conditions
+- total of Post Conditions that need attention
+### Test Conditions
+Collection of the individual Test Conditions.
+It contains:
+- title
+- final result
+- status
+- state
+- total of passed Test Conditions
+- total of failed Test Conditions
+- total of Test Conditions that need attention
+### Test Attributes
+Collection of the individual Test Attributes.
+It contains:
+- title
+- final result
+- status
+- state
-- total of passed
+- total of passed Test Attributes
- Test Casestotal of failed Test Casestotal of Test Cases that need attentionPreconditionsCollection of the individual Preconditions.It contains:titlefinal resultstatusstatetotal of passed Preconditionstotal of failed Preconditionstotal of Preconditions that need attentionPost ConditionsCollection of the individual Post Conditions.
-It contains:titlefinal resultstatusstatetotal of passed Post Conditionstotal of failed Post Conditionstotal of Post Conditions that need attentionTest ConditionsCollection of the individual Test Conditions.It contains:titlefinal resultstatusstatetotal of passed Test Conditionstotal of failed Test Conditionstotal of Test Conditions that need attentionTest AttributesCollection of the individual Test Attributes.It contains:titlefinal resultstatusstatetotal of passed Test Attributestotal of failed Test Attributestotal of Test Attributes that need attention
+- total of failed Test Attributes
+- total of Test Attributes that need attention

+## Items increase functionality
+### Item
-Items increase functionalityItemAn abstract description of common characteristics of all elements of the items inspired by ISO 29119 and not inspired by the ISO.It stores:final resultstatusstatetitleItemsAn abstract description of common characteristics of all collections of the inspired by ISO 29119.It stores:collection of itemsConditionAn abstract description of common characteristics of conditions of the inspired by ISO 29119.It stores:type of the conditionadditional informationCondition TypeSort of the condition.
-Its elements are:preconditionpost conditiontest conditionattribute'-'metadataMetadataAn abstract description of information that is given to describe the structural elements or its attributes.Metadata CollectionAn abstract description of the collection of individual metadata.
+An abstract description of common characteristics of all elements of the items inspired by ISO 29119 and not inspired by the ISO.
+It stores:
+- final result
+- status
+- state
+- title
+### Items
+An abstract description of common characteristics of all collections of the inspired by ISO 29119.
+It stores:
+- collection of items
+### Condition
+An abstract description of common characteristics of conditions of the inspired by ISO 29119.
+It stores:
+- type of the condition
+- additional information
+### Condition Type
+Sort of the condition.
+Its elements are:
+- precondition
+- post condition
+- test condition
+- attribute'-'
+- metadata
+### Metadata
+An abstract description of information that is given to describe the structural elements or its attributes.
+### Metadata Collection
+An abstract description of the collection of individual metadata.

 ![ISO 29119 - Class Diagram](/iso29119/docs/class_diagram.png)